xiaogit00/covalent-docs/content/en/docs/network/network-resources/glossary.md

 ### Auditors

-The subset of operators from the pool that check the work of producers and prove when asked to - the work done by them on a public EVM chain
+The subset of operators from the pool that check the work of producers and prove when asked to - the work done by them on a public EVM chain.

 ### Block Specimen